bengotshot/user-account-service/README.md

  - Improve security measures
  - Implement logging
  - Create some form of documentation (maybe swagger?)
+ - Update nginx to place documentation on pretty URLs for both api's
  - Host project online
  - Split user-auth-api in half.
 One for session management the other for validating details
  - Investigate OAuth V2.0